SourcePointUSA/SP_HTML5_OTT/README.md

 ## Resurface OTT message

-The privacy manager JavaScript code is a snippet that is added to your project and allows an end-user to resurface a privacy manager.
-Using this link/button, end-users can directly manage their consent preferences on an ongoing basis without having to re-encounter your organization's first layer message.
+The resurface OTT message JavaScript code is a snippet that is added to your project and allows an end-user to resurface an OTT message.
+Using this link/button, end-users can directly manage their consent preferences on an ongoing basis.

-Load the OTT message on demand by [retrieving the OTT message ID](https://docs.sourcepoint.com/hc/en-us/articles/20806618675603-Resurface-OTT-message) from the Sourcepoint portal and pass it to the `loadNativeOtt` function.
+Load the OTT message on demand by [retrieving the OTT message ID](https://docs.sourcepoint.com/hc/en-us/articles/20806618675603-Resurface-OTT-message) from the Sourcepoint portal and pass it to the appropriate function.

 ```javascript
 //GDPR - OTT